 The primary source of the Company's liquidity is, and historically has been, cash flows from operations.
 Due to the seasonality of the Company's business, we have historically realized a significant portion of the cash flows from operating activities during the second half of the fiscal year.
-Retail operations sales are the key operating cash component, providing 95.8%, 96.2% and 93.8% of total revenues in fiscal 2022, 2021 and 2020, respectively.
+Retail operations sales are the key operating cash component, providing 94.3%, 95.8% and 96.2% of total revenues in fiscal 2023, 2022 and 2021, respectively.

-Net cash flows from operations decreased \$331.6 million during fiscal 2022 compared to fiscal 2021 primarily due to changes in working capital items, notably decreases in trade accounts payable and accrued expenses and other liabilities and income taxes payable.
+Net cash flows from operations decreased \$64.8 million during fiscal 2023 compared to fiscal 2022 primarily due to reduced sales and lower margins.